Emma Hughes

 Aviation

+Emma was shortlisted as Shipping, Commodities and Aviation Junior of the year for the Legal 500 Bar Awards 2023.
 Emma has considerable experience of aviation disputes (both in court and in arbitration) involving airlines, manufacturers and suppliers of aerospace parts and components, providers of maintenance, repair and support services and aircraft charterers.
-Emma’s experience includes:

-- Acting as junior counsel (led by Steven Thompson KC (XXIV Old Buildings)) for the successful claimant airline in Cathay Pacific Airways Limited v Lufthansa Technik AG [2020] EWHC 1789 (Ch), a dispute involving the construction of a contract between two commercial airlines for the provision of jet engine maintenance services and the test for the implication of terms of good faith and reasonableness into commercial contracts (including the test for ‘relational contracts’ in the commercial context).
+- Cathay Pacific Airways Limited v Lufthansa Technik AG [2020] EWHC 1789 (Ch).
+Acting for Cathay in a dispute involving the construction of a contract between two commercial airlines for the provision of jet engine maintenance services and the test for the implication of terms of good faith and reasonableness into commercial contracts (including the test for ‘relational contracts’ in the commercial context) (led by Steven Thompson KC).

-- Junior counsel in nine consolidated claims involving international parties and contracts for the manufacture and supply of aerospace components, under the LCIA rules (led by Steven Thompson KC and Hugh Miall (XXIV Old Buildings)) (2020 – 2022).
+- Junior counsel in nine consolidated claims involving international parties and contracts for the manufacture and supply of aerospace components, under the LCIA rules (led by Steven Thompson KC and Hugh Miall) (2020 – 2022).

-- Junior counsel in a Commercial Court proceedings between international parties involving a contract for the supply of aircraft parts and components and the provision of repair and maintenance services (led by Steven Thompson KC (XXIV Old Buildings)) (2019 – 2020).
+- Commercial Court proceedings between international parties involving a contract for the supply of aircraft parts and components and the provision of repair and maintenance services (led by Steven Thompson KC) (2019 – 2020).

 Banking and Financial Services

-- Emma is acting as junior counsel for a spread-betting company in proceedings involving contractual claims and allegations concerning the FCA’s Conduct of Business Sourcebook.
+- Day v FXCM [2023] EWHC 14349 (Comm).
+Acting for a spread-betting company in proceedings involving contractual claims and allegations concerning the FCA’s Conduct of Business Sourcebook.

-- Emma is presently instructed as junior counsel in a dispute involving claims under the Financial Services and Markets Act 2000.
+- Emma is instructed as junior counsel in group litigation involving claims under the Financial Services and Markets Act 2000.

 Civil Fraud

-- Invest Bank v El-Husseini & others [2022] EWHC 894 (Comm): acting as junior counsel (led by Daniel Warents (XXIV Old Buildings)) for defendants on a jurisdiction challenge in commercial court proceedings concerning claims to enforce foreign judgments, declarations concerning beneficial ownership and claims under sections 423-425 Insolvency Act 1986.
+- Invest Bank v El-Husseini & others [2022] EWHC 894 (Comm).
+Acted for defendants on a jurisdiction challenge in commercial court proceedings concerning claims to enforce foreign judgments, declarations concerning beneficial ownership and claims under sections 423-425 Insolvency Act 1986 (led by Daniel Warents).

-- Advising (as sole counsel) a group of investors (whose losses collectively exceed £2 million) in respect of claims in knowing receipt, dishonest assistance, and unjust enrichment against recipients of funds in the context of a fraudulent investment scheme.
+- Advising (as sole counsel) a group of investors in respect of claims in knowing receipt, dishonest assistance, and unjust enrichment against recipients of funds in the context of a fraudulent investment scheme.

-- Junior counsel in an LCIA arbitration culminating in a three-week evidentiary hearing which involved multiple parties and allegations of breach of trust, and claims in knowing receipt, dishonest assistance and unlawful means conspiracy (led by Bajul Shah (XXIV Old Buildings)).
+- Junior counsel in an LCIA arbitration involving multiple parties and allegations of breach of trust, and claims in knowing receipt, dishonest assistance and unlawful means conspiracy (led by Bajul Shah).

 - Advising trustees of an offshore trust in respect of possible claims against trust assets following investigations commenced by authorities in Canada, including advising on the application of the Guardian Trust principle in light of the prospect of such claims.